 On 15 May 2014 the EDA Steering Board adopted also a voluntary Code of Conduct on Prioritisation between sMS and industry, associated with the Framework Arrangement, as a means to involve defence industry in the EDA Security of Supply framework, in order to demonstrate its commitment to meet Member States enhanced Security of Supply requirements in defence procurement.
 Industry can sign up to this voluntary code on a case-by-case basis.
 Whilst doing so industry will accept that for a given contract the set of principles stipulated in the Code of Conduct will apply to ensure delivery and provision of defence equipment and services to the procuring Member State.

 All 27 EDA participating Member States as well as Norway have decided to subscribe to and therefore participate in the implementation of the Framework Arrangement and the Code of Conduct on Prioritisation, highlighting the importance of Security of Supply.

 EDA is currently monitoring implementation and supporting pMS in the coherent application of the Framework Arrangement and the Code of Conduct on prioritisation between sMS and industry.
-Such implementation will also be supported by the EDA SoS Portal created in 2011 and providing information on Member States policies and procedures connected to SoS.
+Such implementation is also supported by the EDA SoS Portal created in 2011 and providing information on Member States policies and procedures connected to SoS.